Rescue Mediums: Jackie Dennison

-Jackie, in addition to being the co-host of Rescue Mediums (which airs in over 28 countries around the globe) is the owner of The Feathers Academy in Barnton, England.
+Jackie, in addition to being the co-host of Rescue Mediums (which airs in over 28 countries around the globe) is the owner of The Feathers Academy in Barnton, Cheshire.
 Feathers is dedicated to teaching and healing through the spiritual and holistic planes.
 She has been a psychic medium and psychic artist for many years and works with her spirit guides, Jeremkyah and Red Cloud.
 She has co-authored a book about the spirits in Marbury Hall in the UK, and has featured in numerous magazines and newspapers, and continues to work as a medium in her native England.
 Jackie is in all episodes of the show, from seasons 1 - 7.

 Alison Wynne-Ryder

 Alison is a psychic medium and a Reiki Master.
 She works through her spirit guide, Ruby, who has an extremely quirky sense of humour that comes through time after time.
 Alison has also worked extensively with the Northwich Police Services.
 Alison is in 52 episodes, from season 4 - 7.